DylanCore13/VM-Alert-Notification/README.md

 <h2>Part 3: Create an Alert Rule for VM Performance</h2>

- - Now, you'll create the actual alert that uses the action group.
+<h3>Now, you'll create the actual alert that uses the action group.</h3>

 - Navigate to your VM:
 - In the Azure Portal search bar, type "Virtual machines" and select it.